 But dry weather isn't the only kind of weather that can drive these insects inside.
 Weather that is too wet will do the same thing.
 As the water table rises, silverfish come to the surface to avoid drowning and may find ways into your home.
 If you see many silverfish, this could mean that you have water damage and areas that give easy access to these moisture-loving pests.

 How can homeowners get rid of silverfish?

 If you don't already have this pest slithering around inside your home, there are measures you can take to keep them out.
 Sealing up the outside of your home and making sure all door sweeps and screens are in good working order are some things you can do.
-Also, keeping the perimeter of your home clean and dry could deter silverfish from congregating on your home and finding ways inside.
+Also, keeping the perimeter of your home clean and dry could deter silverfish from congregating in your home and finding ways inside.
 But if you are already dealing with a silverfish invasion, you may want to call in a professional pest control company.
-The pest experts here at Parkway Pest Services are standing by to assist you with silverfish, or any other household pest that might be plaguing you.
+The pest experts here at Parkway Pest Services are standing by to assist you with silverfish or any other household pest that might be plaguing you.
 Reach out to us today for immediate assistance.